Types of HVAC Systems

 Traditional Fans and Electric Heaters

 If you are only going to be living in your tiny home during a particular season or live in mild climates, you may be thinking about using fans or plug-in electric heaters in your tiny home.
-With this option, you may run into problems with moisture and ventilation.
+With this option as your only source of heating or cooling, you may run into problems with moisture and ventilation.
 If there is excessive moisture, then you can run into problems with mold.
 Click here for more about the health considerations about indoor air quality.